Skip to main content Skip to accessibility page Skip to search input

 What happens if your company is deregistered?

-When a company is deregistered, the bank may take steps to freeze any accounts held in the name of the deregistered company.
-This means you will not be able to access or transact on the bank accounts.
+When a company is deregistered, the bank is required to freeze any account(s) held in the name of the deregistered company.
+This means you will not be able to access or transact on the account(s) other than to make repayments to the account(s).

 If the company is not reinstated, the bank may:

-• Apply any credit balance in the company’s accounts against any debts the company owed
+• Apply any credit balance in the company’s account(s) against any debts the company owes

-The rightful owner may be able to claim credit balances that have been remitted to ASIC.
+The rightful owner may be able to claim funds that have been remitted to ASIC.

 Funds sent to ASIC on behalf of a deregistered company will be searchable on ASIC's MoneySmart website.
 Any party wishing to claim should go to How to claim money owed to a deregistered company for more information.